Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: INTRODUCTION

 \section{INTRODUCTION}

 During the last decades, crop production has significantly increased in volume and efficiency thanks to mechanization and automation \cite{automation}.
 However, a substantial amount of manual work is still required in the difficult-to-automate processes such as crop harvesting, manipulation or packaging.
 This presents a serious problem, given the rising demand for food and the decreasing number of people willing to work in agriculture \cite{labour_shortage}.
-This paper's focus is on the automated handling of truss tomatoes, also known as vine tomatoes.
+This paper focuses on the automated handling of truss tomatoes, also known as vine tomatoes.
 A tomato truss refers to the bundle of tomatoes that are still attached to the fruiting stem after harvesting.

-We focus on grasping trusses from a crate in which they are transported from the harvesting location; see Figure~\ref{fig:tomato_truss_crate}.
+We focus on grasping trusses from a crate where they are transported from the harvesting location; see Fig.~\ref{fig:tomato_truss_crate}.
 The purpose is to inspect the tomatoes for damage, weigh them, and finally place them on a transportation belt for automatic packaging.
 The main challenge is to identify a suitable grasping pose, given the trusses' diverse and unpredictable shapes and the cluttered conditions in the crate.
 The grasping pose must guarantee safe handling of the tomato truss without damaging it.

-This work’s main contribution is the development, implementation and validation of a learning-based perception method to identify suitable grasp poses so that the trusses can be reliably grasped.
-We introduce a grasp pose ranking algorithm to select the most suitable grasp pose out of several candidate poses and to adapt the selection model based on the success or failure of the executed grasp.
-Extensive lab experiments have been carried out to validate the approach using a Franka Emika Panda manipulator equipped with the Intel Realsense D405 RGB-D camera.
+This work's main contribution is the development, implementation and validation of a perception method to identify suitable grasp poses so that the trusses can be reliably grasped.
+We introduce a learning-based grasp pose ranking algorithm to select the most suitable grasp pose out of several candidate poses and to adapt the selection model based on the success or failure of the executed grasp.
+Extensive lab experiments have been carried out to validate the approach using a Franka Emika Panda manipulator equipped with the Intel Realsense D405 RGB-D (red-green-blue-depth) camera.
 More than 1300 grasp attempts have been carried out within these experiments on real tomato trusses.
 The data acquired have been used to develop and train the deep-learning models and to validate the approach.
-To the best of our knowledge, such experiments have never been documented in the literature.
+To the best of our knowledge, such extensive truss tomato grasping experiments have never been documented in the literature.